-While Denver has a public transport network that is relatively efficient and continuously improving, the services it provides are not sufficient outside the city centre.
-Therefore the majority of expats and locals living in Denver own vehicles and find that driving is often the fastest way to get from place to place.
+While Denver has a public transport network that is relatively efficient and continuously improving, the services it provides aren't sufficient outside the city centre.
+Therefore most residents living in Denver own vehicles and find that driving is often the fastest way to get from place to place.

 Public transport in Denver

 Public transport in Denver is overseen by the Regional Transportation District (RTD).
 While there are ongoing plans to improve and expand the city’s public transport network, public transport is presently lacking outside Denver’s downtown area.

 RTD buses are the backbone of Denver’s public transportation network.
 It operates around 1,000 buses which serve over 10,000 bus stops in the Denver and Boulder areas.

 Travelling by bus in Denver is comfortable and fairly convenient, unless one is travelling to or from one of the city’s more distant suburbs.
 Expats should consult the bus timetable when planning their journey as the frequency of services varies from one route to the next.